File-Based Routing

 export function loader(ctx: LoaderContext) { const { slug } = ctx.params return { post: getPost(slug) }}Dynamic routes match any value for that segment.
 The param name inside the brackets becomes the key in ctx.params.

-Section titled “Catch-all routes”Use [...param] for catch-all segments:
+Section titled “How do catch-all routes work?”Use [...param] for catch-all segments:

 app/docs/[...path]/page.tsx → /docs/*The path param will be a string containing the rest of the URL.
 For example, /docs/getting-started/install sets ctx.params.path to getting-started/install.

-Section titled “Nested layouts”Layouts at each level wrap their children.
+Section titled “How do nested layouts work?”Layouts at each level wrap their children.
 A root layout.tsx wraps every page:

 app/ layout.tsx ← wraps everything page.tsx ← / (wrapped by root layout) dashboard/ layout.tsx ← wraps dashboard pages page.tsx ← /dashboard (wrapped by both layouts) settings/ page.tsx ← /dashboard/settings (wrapped by both layouts)Nested layouts are useful for sections of your app that share a common UI shell.
 For example, a dashboard section might have a sidebar navigation that only appears on dashboard pages.

-Section titled “Separate loader files”You can define a route’s loader in a separate loader.ts file instead of exporting it from page.tsx:
+Section titled “Can I define loaders in a separate file?”You can define a route’s loader in a separate loader.ts file instead of exporting it from page.tsx:

 import type { LoaderContext } from '@paretojs/core'